yossiz16/microcOSM/docs/render-stack/README.md

 microcosm stack comes without some fundamental components for a full OSM environment.
 The microcosm-renderer stack contains the missing pieces and has the following containers:

-- `tiler-renderer` - contains the components responsible for handling the tile rendering, expiring and serving.
+- `mod-tile` - contains the components responsible for handling the tile rendering, expiring and serving.
 - `osm2pgsql` - used for importing and updating data into the `tiler-db` instead of `imposm` container.
 - `tiler-db` - same as the microcosm original `tiler-db` but populated with `osm2pgsql` using the `openstreetmap-carto` style.